Loading...

 Rishi Sahany Notable Works

-Anushka Ravishankar has written over forty books for children, including picture books inverse, chapter books, retellings of folk tales and non-fiction.
+Anushka Ravishankar has written over forty books for children, including picture books in verse, chapter books, retellings of folk tales and non-fiction.
 Several of them have been published internationally and have won awards.
 As a picture book writer, she has collaborated with illustrators from all over the world.
-She worked as an editor at Tara Books and Scholastic India before co-founding a children’s publishing house called Duckbill Books (which is now a Penguin Random House India imprint).
-Some of her books are Moin and the Monster, Hic!, Captain Coconut and the Case of the Missing Bananas and Ogd.
+She worked as an editor at Tara Books and Scholastic India before co-founding a children’s publishing house called Duckbill Books (now a Penguin Random House India imprint).
+Some of her books are Hic!, Ogd, Captain Coconut and the Case of the Missing Bananas and Moin and the Monkey Monster.

-Anushka Ravishankar has written over forty books for children, including picture books inverse, chapter books, retellings of folk tales and non-fiction.
+Anushka Ravishankar has written over forty books for children, including picture books in verse, chapter books, retellings of folk tales and non-fiction.
 Several of them have been published internationally and have won awards.
 As a picture book writer, she has collaborated with illustrators from all over the world.
-She worked as an editor at Tara Books and Scholastic India before co-founding a children’s publishing house called Duckbill Books (which is now a Penguin Random House India imprint).
-Some of her books are Moin and the Monster, Hic!, Captain Coconut and the Case of the Missing Bananas and Ogd.
+She worked as an editor at Tara Books and Scholastic India before co-founding a children’s publishing house called Duckbill Books (now a Penguin Random House India imprint).
+Some of her books are Hic!, Ogd, Captain Coconut and the Case of the Missing Bananas and Moin and the Monkey Monster.

 Jane Sahi has taught in an alternative school near Bengaluru for a number of years.
 She has until recently been engaged in teaching at the Library Educators’ Course at Bookworm in Goa.
 She is presently involved in The Fig Tree Learners’ Centre that works with local government schools particularly in relation to library activities and sessions with children looking at nature through observation, stories and art work.
 Jane has written a number of books including “In Our Own Words” which is about how to support children’s independent and creative writing.
 She has taught courses related to language pedagogy and children’s literature at the Tata Institute of Social Sciences, Mumbai and at Azim Premji University in Bengaluru.